-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Bangladesh Forest Department (BFD) and Border Guard Bangladesh (BGB) already fixed up the camp area and boundary.
+Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility intervention can be a cause of HEC at subproject site.
+Before finalized the location of sub-project must be contact with camp wash focal Bangladesh Forest Department (BFD) and Border Guard Bangladesh (BGB) already fixed up the camp area and boundary.
 Sub-project Interventions will be also included in this area.
 So, no need to take any further consent for those purpose, if any circumstance arisen.
-Pre-Construction Stage Site Preparation: Soil Erosion; Alteration of natural drainage Vegetation clearing work not to be done more than required area of proposed intervention; Selected site will be far away from any water bodies or natural water flow path to avoid the flash flood or any kind or surface runoff.
+PMU, IWM, Pre-Construction Stage Site Preparation: Soil Erosion; Alteration of natural drainage Vegetation clearing work not to be done more than required area of proposed intervention; Selected site will be far away from any water bodies or natural water flow path to avoid the flash flood or any kind or surface runoff.
 Minimize cut & fill operations, the site clearing and grubbing operations should be limited to specific locations only.
-The existing slope and natural drainage pattern on the site should not be significantly altered because construction material/ equipment will be stored in selected place with sufficient earthen drainage facilities around to ensure continuous connection with nearby natural water body PMU & Contractor Environmental Consultant of PMU, IWM Impact on Existing drainage: drain may block, due to storage of construction materials on or next to the drain.
-The Contractor will not be allowed to store construction materials beside drains Regular monitoring is essential If any materials fall within the drain, contractor will clean the drain immediately.
-PMU & Contractor Environmental Consultant of PMU, IWM
+The existing slope and natural drainage pattern on the site should not be significantly altered because construction material/ equipment will be stored in selected place with sufficient earthen drainage facilities around to ensure continuous connection with nearby natural water body PMU & Contractor Environmental Consultant of PMU, IWM Impact on Existing drainage: drain may block, due to storage of The Contractor will not be allowed to store construction materials beside drains Regular monitoring is essential PMU & Contractor Environmental Consultant of PMU, IWM